joseantmazonsb/docker-mail/README.md

     ```
     This means you can change the `DATA_PATH` folder, but it's inner structure must remain intact: dovecot files must go inside dovecot folder, postfix files must be located inside postfix folder, and so on.

-    You can also change where mail related files are going to be stored (`/srv/mailserver/maildir` by default) by using `-m` option.
+    Moreover, you can also change the location of the mail directory (`/srv/mailserver/maildir` by default) using `-m` option.

 7. Put your DKIM private and public keys inside `/srv/mailserver/opendkim/keys`.
 8. Run `CERTS_DIR=your/certs/dir docker-compose up -d`.

 # Customization

-The main goal of this project is to provide a quick way to set up a mail server for unexperienced users.
+This project is primarily oriented to users with few experience or people who like simple, plug and play stuff.
 However, you are free to make as many changes as you wish, and this section is meant to be an introductory guide for you to make some of these changes.

 ## I already have configuration files, I just want docker (please)